calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. this script counts the number of directories and subdirectories in the current directory
 12. script will display 10 newest files
 13. this script takes a list of words as input and prints only words that appear exactly once
+14. This script displays lines of file containing patterns